 I’m used to it by now but from across the gift shop a shell shocked young guy muttered, “Damn.” and was staring wide eyed, deer-in-the-headlights style.
 Poor guy couldn’t help himself.

 I started cracking up which caused him to sheepishly turn away.
 When asked by bf why I was practically in stitches, I told him and he started laughing too.
 I’m pretty sure I saw the guy across the store grinned a little, no longer feeling so bad.

 Needless to say, this was one of my more memorable Disneyland trips.

 Due to a little mix up at the hotel, my party was granted three sets of open ended fast passes.
 We used a set of them on the Tower of Terror to bypass the 3.5 hour wait which was when the first story happened.
 WORTH IT.
 In retrospect, they had probably started dismantling non essential parts of the ride like the video projectors.

 We used another set to finally get on the Cars ride (Radiator Spin Racers) since the fast passes ran out within the first hour of the park opening and the line was, and always is, multiple hours long.
-Forgot what we used the last set on but it was most likely another traditionally slow, long lined ride.
+We used the last one to bypass the always ridiculously long Small World line.

 This video is too good.
 This post is an archive for my purposes so i can easily dig it up and come back to later… but hey, it’s also a great piece of work that should be shared.
 In the description box by Joel Pashby:

 The Nutcracker with dancer Cyrus “Glitch” Spencer, JR Tight Eyex, James Derrick, and the California Phil in Pasadena on Dec.
 12, 2015–from the brilliant mind of maestro Victor Vener.